-One cannot help wonder to what extent the cracking of Duchamp's works on glass were left to chance.
+One cannot help wondering to what extent the cracking of Duchamp's works on glass were left to chance.
 His first such a work to crack was the Nine Malic Moulds of 1914-1915.
 According to the artist, the cracking occurred shortly after his arrival in New York on 15 June 1915, "I showed it to somebody and it was leaning against a rocking chair which rolled back [causing the work to break on the carpeted floor] so the splinters were not scattered at all."
 (Schwarz 1969:632).
-Duchamp said, "The break [...] did not disturb the desian" (d'Harnoncourt McShine 1973:277).
-Then followed To Be Looked at of 1918, which was cracked immediately after being photographed, where it hang on the balcony of the Buenos Aires hotel room where Katherine Dreier was staying (Schwarz 1969:663).
+Duchamp said, "The break [...] did not disturb the design" (d'Harnoncourt and McShine 1973:277).
+Then followed To Be Looked at of 1918, which was cracked immediately after being photographed, where it hung on the balcony of the Buenos Aires hotel room where Katherine Dreier was staying (Schwarz 1969:663).
 The only work on glass to have escaped cracking is the Glider Containing a Water Mill in Neighbouring Metals of 1913-1915, but such an effect would surely spoil its perspectival design.
 The crackings of all of Duchamp's works on glass were described as accidental, but were welcome.
-The Carte Postale sequence of Hans Richter's Dadascope, which was shot at 327 East 58th Street on 12 November 1956, documents Duchamp managing if not enjoying the cracking of orthogonal sheets of glass with a hammer.
+The Carte Postale sequence of Hans Richter's Dadascope, which was shot at 327 East 58th Street on 12 November 1956, documents Duchamp managing, if not enjoying, to crack orthogonal sheets of glass with a hammer.

-Knowing Duchamp to be a master art director, the cracks of his works on glass, are unlikely to have been caused by chance, or, if they were accidental, they were embraced as completing the design of his creation.
+Knowing Duchamp to be a master art creator, the cracks of his works on glass, are unlikely to have been caused by chance, or, if they were accidental, they are embraced in this state as the result of his intended design.
 The fragility of glass serves as an ideal allegory of the vulnerability in human relations, even between an archetypal couple like Odysseus and Penelope.
-And maybe that is exactly what makes the Glass so current, so appealing.
+And maybe that is exactly what makes the Glass so current and appealing.
 The fact that the original is cracked makes it contemporary.
-The cracks allude to fissures in the edifice of civilization, which are celebrated rather than mourned over.
-They suggest the end of pristineness, of great men (heroes), and of an elite affair of things...
+The cracks allude to fissures in the edifice of civilisation, which are celebrated rather than mourned over.
+They suggest the end of pristineness, of great men (heroes) and of an elite affair of things...
 Similar cracks were caused and rejoiced by Joyce.
 Bending forward and peering at the mirror held out to him, Stephen said in bitterness, "It is a symbol of Irish art.
 The cracked lookingglass of a servant."
 (Joyce 1934:1.8).
 Maybe it is further a symbol of all art that rises to the challenge of contemporaneity.
-Duchamp proved that the cracks could be celebrated, institutionalized, even worshipped...
+Duchamp proved that the cracks could be celebrated, institutionalised, even worshipped...